Lay Missionaries Arrive in Guyana

-The Sisters in Guyana are so happy to have recently welcomed two lay missionaries to their community.
+The Sisters in Guyana are so happy to have welcomed two lay missionaries to their community.
 Allison Levitas and Sandra Chamberlin, both from Maryland, arrived in Cheddi Jagan International Airport in Georgetown, Guyana early in the morning of February 17, 2009.
 They continued their journey for another 3 hours in automobile, speedboat, and another automobile before arriving at their destination, Charity, Essequibo Coast.

 These young volunteers have come with the desire to ‘be at the service of Christ’ and to serve Him in this special way during the Season of Lent.
 They left their families, friends, and country with a great spirit of generosity and have found themselves in a country and environment so in need of Christ’s love.